-Tay Ninh has many unique intangible cultural heritages, including Chhay-dam drum dance - a folk art form of the Khmer people in Truong Tay commune, Hoa Thanh town.
+Tay Ninh land has many unique intangible cultural heritages, including Chhay-dam drum dance - a folk art form of the Khmer people in Truong Tay commune, Hoa Thanh town.

-In addition, Mr. Tran Van Xen (born in 1957) in Long Tan hamlet, Long Thanh Bac commune, Hoa Thanh town was recognized as "Excellent Artist" in the folk art performance genre (Chhay-dam drum dance in the festival of Cao Dai Tay Ninh religion).
+In addition, Mr. Tran Van Xen (born in 1957) in Long Tan hamlet, Long Thanh Bac commune, Hoa Thanh town was recognized as "Meritorious Artist" in the folk art performance genre (Chhay-dam drum dance in the festival of Cao Dai Tay Ninh religion).

 Heritage Magazine